 Today, the youngest Chinese consumers are becoming more selective in the choice of their products, and are willing to pay more for quality.

 Healthier products, higher food safety, and more precise tracking are now part of consumer demand.
-Thus New Retail has introduced the new concept of product tracking right at stores.
+Thus, New Retail has introduced the new concept of product tracking right at stores.
+Chinese clients can benefit from the convenience of shopping online and the service of offline stores.
+For instance, Audemars Piguet delivered its watches in-store to enable their Chinese clients to enjoy a luxury service with a dedicated sales assistant.

 For example, at Hema supermarket, you can now watch short reports on the origins of items (by scanning the QR code of a product, the customer will be able to access all this information).